How to Transition Baby From Co-Sleeping to Crib

 Move Into Their Room

 If moving the crib into your room isn’t an option, you can temporarily move into your baby’s room.
-This isn’t meant to be a long-term solution.
-However, it can be very helpful in maintaining the closeness of having your baby nearby without sharing a bed.
+This isn’t meant to be a long-term solution, but it can be very helpful in maintaining the closeness of having your baby nearby without sharing a bed.
 Once your baby has gotten used to their new sleeping arrangements, you can go back to sleeping in your room.

-Depending on your baby’s age, sleep training is, in my opinion, the best way to transition your baby to sleep in their own crib.
+Depending on your baby’s age, sleep training is, in my opinion, the best way to transition your baby to sleep in their crib.
 By working with a sleep consultant, I can help you set up a plan to teach you and your baby how to sleep independently in their own space.
-You can learn how to put your kids to bed (in their crib or room) and gain back valuable time for yourself and your family!
+I can help you overcome overwhelming sleep problems by developing healthy sleep patterns.
+Learn how to put your kids to bed (in their crib or room) and gain back valuable time for yourself and your family!
+When you successfully sleep train, you can finally get to sleep and stay asleep.
 I have a whole blog post that talks about the benefits of sleep training and how they have an impact on the entire family.

-Sleep is a vital part of life for everyone.
-Especially for kids.
-Baby and toddler sleep is key to their growth and development.
-Co-sleeping can often cause disruptive sleep and sleep deprivation for parents as well as their kids.
-Making the decision to transition your child to sleep in their crib is the first step in teaching them healthy sleep habits that they will carry with them throughout their life.
-If your child is older, you can still make the decision to stop co-sleeping.
-And transition them to sleeping in their own space.
-I have multiple different packages and support options available to help you and your big kid get their sleep on track.
-And get them sleeping independently in their bed and out of yours.
+Sleep is a vital part of life for everyone, especially for kids.
+For babies and toddlers, sleep is key to their growth and development.
+Co-sleeping can often cause disruptive sleep, a fussy baby, and exhausted kids and parents.
+Deciding to transition your child to sleep in their crib is the first step in teaching them healthy sleep habits that they will carry with them throughout their life.
+If your child is older, you can still make the decision to stop co-sleeping and transition them to sleeping in their own space.
+I have multiple different packages and support options available to help you and your child sleep better independently- in their bed and out of yours.